Pakhi-v/Hostel-Management-System/README.md

 # Hostel-Management-System
-This is a simple Go project that uses Gofr framework and provides a RESTful API for managing a Hostel.
+This is a simple Go project that uses Gofr framework and provides a RESTful API for managing a Hoste for College.

 # API Endpoints
 1) GET/student/{id}: Get a details of the student by id.